sjkp/blitz-embed/README.md

 print("Tokenisation and Inference time", round(resp_obj["itime"], 1) * 0.001, " ms") # / 1000 as this time comes in microseconds
 ```

-### Roadmap
-- C++ GCP functions handler + Docker file.
-- C++ Azure functions handler + Docker file.
-- Add support for embeddders like BGE-M3, allmpnet, SPLADE models.
-- Add support for Matryoshka embeddings.
-- Extend GPU support for standalone deployments.

-### Why 4-bit quantisation is recommended ?
-`Quantisation Jesus Tim Dettmers` has argued in the [15th min of this video](https://www.youtube.com/watch?v=y9PHWGOa8HA) and in this [paper](https://arxiv.org/pdf/2212.09720.pdf)
-that 4-bit quantisation yields "best bit by bit performance" for a model.

 ### MTEB benchmarks